Grotte du Renne

 The Grotte du Renne (French for "Reindeer's cave") is one of the many caves at Arcy-sur-Cure in France, an archaeological site of the Middle/Upper Paleolithic period in the Yonne departement, Bourgogne-Franche-Comté.
 It contains Châtelperronian lithic industry and Neanderthal remains.
 Grotte du Renne has been argued to provide the best evidence that Neanderthals developed aspects of modern behaviour before contact with modern humans, but this has been challenged by radiological dates, which suggest mixing of later human artifacts with Neanderthal remains.
 However, it has also been argued that the radiometric dates have been affected by post-recovery contamination, and statistical testing suggests the association between Neanderthal remains, Châtelperronian artefacts and personal ornaments is genuine, not the result of post-depositional processes.

 Site

 It has 15 archaeological levels that cover a depth of about 4 m.
 From top to base they are labelled I to XV.
 Those of IV, V and VI are Gravettian.
 Level VII is Aurignacian.
-VIII, IX and X are Châtelperronian (42 kya); level X contains symbolic ornaments, awls, pierced animal teeth, and ivory pendants together with dental remains of Neanderthals.
+VIII, IX and X are Châtelperronian (42 kya); level X contains symbolic ornaments, awls, pierced animal teeth, and ivory pendants considered a part of the Chatelperronian.
+In 2023, 76 Neanderthal fossils were reported from level X during excavations in 1949, 1963, and 1976.
 XI and XII are Mousterian with denticulate tools.
 XIV is typical old Mousterian.

 Faunal remains include reindeer and horse, and these animals are the source of some of the bone tools used at the site.
 Some mammoth remains are visible, interpreted by Leroi-Gourhan as evidence for huts at the entrance, but this has not been substantiated.